 "By far one of the best courses I've taken.
-"By far one of the best courses I've taken.
 Well planned, thought-through, with very knowledgeable instructors.
 This course has changed the way I approach interpretations.
-It will also help when communicating with drilling and completions engineers on reservoir performance and possible heterogeneity not captured on logg and seismic data" captured on logs and seismic data.
+It will also help when communicating with drilling and completions engineers on reservoir performance and possible heterogeneity not captured on logs and seismic data."